fvumbaca/terraform-proxmox-k3s/docs/server-worker-extra-args.md

     #"--oidc-username-claim"
   ]

-  // This is the old node pool:
-  k3s_extra_worker_args = [
+  // These additonal args are added to the worker: k3s_extra_worker_args = [
     "--kubelet-arg node-status-update-frequency=5s"
   ]